 There are two major types of metal detector sensing technologies.
 VLF and PI.
 Here are the differences, along with their pros and cons.

 More detail on that in a second, plus the truly practical point of it all.
 First I wanted to mention that there’s a third technology called BFO, which stands for beat frequency oscillator.
-BFO technology is found in the very basic, low cost metal detectors that generally don’t have any discrimination circuitry.
-This means they’ll alert on any/all metal in the ground.
+BFO technology is found in the very basic, low-cost metal detectors that generally don’t have any discrimination circuitry.
+This means when detecting they’ll alert on any/all metal in the ground.
 I just wanted you to know that, since this article will only cover the two most prevalent types of detectors: VLF and PI.

-How Do PI Metal Detectors Work?
+How Do Pulse Induction Metal Detectors Work?

 Buckle up – this is a longer version of that:

 A PI metal detector sometimes uses one coil to transmit and receive, sometimes they have two or three coils that work together.
 Nevertheless, the detector delivers a short pulse of current into the coil(s) which causes a magnetic field to emanate from the detector coil(s) into the ground.
 When this short pulse shuts off, the transmitted magnetic field quickly collapses.
 This collapse creates a return current (back-emf) in the coil as a “reflected” pulse.”
 This whole process repeats itself hundreds of times a second.

 Assuming there is no target in the transmitted magnetic field, a sort of steady-state relationship exists between the duration of sent and received pulses.

 However, if there’s a target in the ground, the transmitted pulse creates an opposing magnetic field (eddy current) in the object.
 When the transmitted pulse’s magnetic field collapses (resulting in the reflected pulse), the opposing magnetic field of the target object makes the reflected pulse take longer to completely disappear.
 So the metal detector sees it as a longer-duration reflected pulse than usual.